DShield-ISC/dshield/Architecture.md

 Currently, two different servers are used to respond to requests:
 * Cowrie is used to respond to telnet and ssh requests
-* web.py is used to respond to http requests
+* web.py is used to respond to HTTP requests

 We use iptables firewall rules to redirect traffic to the honeypot, and to log all incoming new connections.

-Quick summary of iptables runes:
+A quick summary of iptables rules:
 1. Do not log or modify traffic from the internal network or the administrative IPs.
 This is configured during setup.
 2. Log everything (we do this in the "PREROUTING" chain, before NAT to log the actual destination port)
 3. redirect port 22 to port 2222 (cowrie listens on port 2222 for ssh)